-He experienced his first direct nonviolent action campaign with the Youth Council on Christmas Day 1959 when the Brown Theater would not admit blacks with mail ordered tickets to see the all black movie Porgy and Bess.
+He experienced his first direct nonviolent action campaign with the Youth Council on Christmas Day 1959 when the Brown Theater would not admit blacks with mail-ordered tickets to see the all-black movie Porgy and Bess.

-As college students across the south began to sit-in and protest to end segregation, there was a growing interest to tackle segregation in Louisville.
+As college students across the south began to sit in and protest to end segregation, there was a growing interest to tackle segregation in Louisville.
 With no black college in Louisville, Cunningham and others had to convince the adult NAACP Branch that high school students could fill the void.
 In January of 1961, the NAACP Youth Council and the Congress of Racial Equality (CORE) started demonstrating in downtown Louisville.
 Raoul was the first of the many students arrested.
 The demonstrations along with negotiations, an economic boycott, and voter participation ended segregation in Louisville.

 As a Howard University student, Cunningham continued his civil rights activities by affiliating with the college chapter of the NAACP and Student Non-Violent Coordination Committee.
 He organized the university's first Young Democratic Club and became a volunteer working for the 1963 March on Washington.

-When he returned to Louisville, Cunningham managed the successful campaign to elect Georgia Davis Powers as the first African American and first woman to the Kentucky Senate
+When he returned to Louisville, Cunningham managed the successful campaign to elect Georgia Davis Powers as the first African American and the first woman to the Kentucky Senate

-He served as Senior Assistant for Legislation and Community Relations for U. S. Senator Walter D. Huddleston in Washington for twelve years – working on a variety of issues including civil rights legislation, immigration issues and legislation, school desegregation issues and legislation, community action legislation, and the Martin Luther King Holiday Bill.
+He served as Senior Assistant for Legislation and Community Relations for U. S. Senator Walter D. Huddleston in Washington for twelve years – working on a variety of issues including civil rights legislation, immigration issues, and legislation, school desegregation issues and legislation, community action legislation, and the Martin Luther King Holiday Bill.